antarctica/metadata-library/README.md

 $ poetry run bandit -r src/
 ```

+#### `lxml` package (bandit)

+Bandit identifies the use of `lxml` classes and methods as a security issue, specifically:

+> Element to parse untrusted XML data is known to be vulnerable to XML attacks

+The recommendation is to use a *safe* implementation of an XML processor that can avoid entity bombs and other XML
+processing attacks.
+In (non-exhaustive) research, there does not appear to be such a processor that is recommended and
+easy to integrate.

+The main vulnerability this security issue relates to is processing user input that can't be trusted.
+This isn't really
+applicable to this library directly, but rather to where it's used in implementing projects.
+I.e. if this library is
+used in a service that accepts user input, an assessment must be made whether the input needs to be sanitised.

+Within this library itself, the only input that is processed is test records, all of which are assumed to be safe to
+process.

 ### Generating configuration schemas

 To generate [distribution schemas from source schemas](#source-and-distribution-schemas), a custom Flask CLI command,